leohdeluca/rosacrucian-royal-society/README.md

 - Åkerman, S. (1998). *Rose Cross over the Baltic: The spread of Rosicrucianism in Northern Europe*.
 Brill.
 - Baddam, J. (Comp.).
 (1745). *Memoirs of the Royal Society; or, a new abridgement of the Philosophical Transactions, from 1665 to 1740* (Vol. 1, 2nd ed.).
 London.
 - Boyle, R. (1772). *The works of the Honourable Robert Boyle: In six volumes.
 To which is prefixed The life of the author* (T. Birch, Ed.).
 London: J. and F. Rivington.
+- Comenius, J. A. (1659/1967). *Orbis sensualium pictus* (C. Hoole, Trans.; M. W. Beller & W. S. Howell, Eds.).
+Charles Scribner’s Sons.
+(Original work published 1659)-Comenius, J. A. (1659/1967). *Orbis sensualium pictus* (C. Hoole, Trans.; M. W. Beller & W. S. Howell, Eds.).
+Charles Scribner’s Sons.
+(Original work published 1659)
+- Dickson, D. R. (1997).
+Thomas Henshaw and Sir Robert Paston’s pursuit of the red elixir An early collaboration between fellows of the Royal Society.
+Notes and Records of the Royal Society of London, 51(1), 57–76.
 - Dickson, D. R. (1998). *The tessera of Antilia: Utopian brotherhoods and secret societies in the early seventeenth century*.
 Leiden: Brill.
 - Edleston, J. (Ed.).
 (1850). *Correspondence of Sir Isaac Newton and Professor Cotes...*.
 London: John W. Parker; Cambridge: John Deighton.
 - Eliade, M. (1985). *A History of Religious Ideas, Volume 3: From Muhammad to the Age of Reforms*.
 University of Chicago Press.